RexNotDinosaur/graphClustering/README.md

                                     test on 4-core i7 processor Mac pro 15
                                     inch)

-update in need:
+possible update plans:
                   faster algorithm of cluster diffusion from central point, attemp on multi-processor is failed
-                  providing an algorithm to compress the image data so to linearly improve performance
+                  providing an algorithm to compress the image data as to linearly improve performance
+                  re-write some key computationally intense tasks in faster languages like C, C++

+Note: the function finding the gradient dictionary is called named as fast because it
+      has been improved with multiprocessing